houtianze/houtianze.github.io/_posts/2015-12-07-python-unicode.markdown

 >
 > On some systems, it is necessary to invoke setlocale() to obtain the user preferences, so this function is not thread-safe.
 If invoking setlocale is not necessary or desired, do_setlocale should be set to False.

-Generally, you should _avoid_ calling the corresponding `set...` functions, at they have system-wide impact, which affect not only your code, but the packages you import.
+Generally, you should _avoid_ calling the corresponding `set...` functions, as they have system-wide impact, which affect not only your code, but the packages you import.

 Bonus point: